-Lanín National Park is located in the southern part of Neuquén Province, Argentina.
-It was created in 1937 to protect and preserve an area of Andean-Patagonian Forests.
-The park takes its name from the highest peak, the Lanín volcano on the border with Chile.
+Lanín National Park is located in the southern part of Neuquén Province, Argentina, within Argentine Patagonia.
+Created in 1937 to protect and preserve an area of Andean-Patagonian Forests, it takes its name from its highest peak, the Lanín volcano, on the border with Chile.

 Lanín National Park

 Lanín National Park is located in the southern part of Neuquén Province, Argentina, within Argentine Patagonia.
 Consisting of 413,000 ha (1,020,000 acres), it is the third largest National Park in Argentina, after Nahuel Huapí National Park and Los Glaciares National Park.

-The park takes its name from the highest peak, the Lanín (meaning "Dead Rock" in the native Mapuche language) volcano, an ice-clad cone-shaped extinct stratovolcano of 3,776 m (12,388 ft) which borders Chile and its Villarrica National Park.
+The National Park takes its name from its highest peak, the Lanín (meaning "Dead Rock" in the native Mapuche language) volcano, an ice-clad cone-shaped extinct stratovolcano of 3,776 m (12,388 ft), which borders Chile and its Villarrica National Park.